Grendel61/ros-visualization/README.md

   ![](/pics/src-directory.png)

 4) Now attach a shell to the running container.
 Attaching a shell is how you will launch Ros nodes you have already built, or use simulation libraries like Gazebo and MoveIt.

+Start VSCode, if you don't have the VSCode Docker extension, add it.
+Now in the Containers section (top left), `right click` on the Ros-visualization container you started in the previous steps, and now select Attach Shell.
+This will place you into a shell inside the container, and from here you can enter ROS oriented commands.

   ![](/pics/attach-shell.png)